Shopping for a new Jeep Grand Cherokee? MSRP: $28,995 - $63,660

 - Looks far more expensive than it is

-- Eight-speed automatics everywhere
+- Eight-speed automatics all over the place

 - Ecodiesel's 30-mpg rating, 730-mile range